Skip to main content

 4. Know your rights as a patient.
 Educate yourself on Health Insurance Portability and Accountability Act (HIPAA) guidelines to protect your privacy and the confidentiality of your health information.

-Check out Delta Dental’s virtual dentistry tools
+Explore Delta Dental's virtual dentistry options

 Related reading